dOrgTech/Ecosystem/README.md

 <img src="img/LOGO.png" width="300">

-# Welcome
+# dOrg Ecosystem

 [dOrg](https://dorg.tech) is a web3 freelancer coalition.
 We join forces to enjoy economies of scale while maintaining our independence as freelancers.

 See our [Handbook](TODO) to learn all about the organization.

-# Contribute
+## Contribute

 The easiest way to join dOrg is to complete an open bounty.
-If the DAO accepts your bounty, you will receive up to the full reward along with some Reputation (read: voting power) in the DAO!
+If the DAO accepts your bounty, you will receive up to the full reward– along with membership in the DAO and the ability to contribute to our ongoing workstreams.

 See the `Issues` section of the repository for all open bounties.